Haney/Soil Health Test Information Rev. 1.0

 Water extractable organic N (WEON): This number is the amount of the total water extractable N minus the inorganic N (NH4-N + NO3-N).
 This N pool is highly related to the water extractable organic C pool and will be easily broken down by soil microbes and released to the soil in inorganic N forms that are readily plant available.

-Soil Health Calculation: This number is calculated as 1-day CO2-C divided by the organic C: N ratio plus WEOC/100 plus WEON/10 to include a weighted contribution of water extractable organic C and organic N. It represents the overall health of your soil system.
+Soil Health Calculation: This number is calculated as 1-day CO2-C/10 plus WEOC/50 plus WEON/10 to include a weighted contribution of water extractable organic C and organic N. It represents the overall health of your soil system.
 It combines 5 independent measurements of your soil’s biological properties.
 The calculation looks at the balance of soil C and N and their relationship to microbial activity.
 This soil health calculation number can vary from 0 to more than 50.
 We like to see this number above 7 and increase over time.
 This number indicates your current soil health and what it needs to reach its highest sustainable state.
-Keeping track of this Soil Health number will allow you to gauge the effects of your management practices over the years.
+Keeping track of this soil health number will allow you to gauge the effects of your management practices over the years.

 These numbers represent the amount of N, P2O5, and K2O present in your soil in lb/ac.
-The numbers include the inorganic NH4-N, NO3-N, and PO4-P from the H3A extractant, as well as the amount of N and P that the soil microbes will provide based on soil microbial activity (Solvita® 1-day CO2-C), the organic C: organic N ratio, and the N and P from the organic pools.
+The numbers include the inorganic NH4-N, NO3-N, and PO4-P from the H3A extractant, as well as the amount of N and P that the soil microbes will provide based on soil microbial respiration, the organic C: organic N ratio, and the N and P from the organic pools.

 Nutrient value per acre: Current fertilizer prices are multiplied by the nutrients present in your soil.
 This is the value in dollars of nutrients currently in your soil.